Lucyjpjones/lj-fscr/README.md

 14. Add the hostname of your Heroku app to allowed hosts in settings.py

-15. Now you can commit all the changes and push to github;
+15. Now you can commit all the changes and push to GitHub;

     - $ git add .
     - $ git commit -m <'your commit message'>
     - $ git push

-    If you created your app on the website you will need to initialize your heroku git remote using the following command;
+    If you created your app on the website you will need to initialize your Heroku git remote using the following command;
     - $ heroku git:remote -a lj-fscr

-    Then use the follwing command to push to heroku;
+    Then use the following command to push to Heroku;

     - $ git push heroku master